Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Introduction

 The conventional Bloch-Gr{\"u}neisen theory~\cite{Bloch1930,Grueneisen1933} employing the Fock states picture describes the temperature dependence of electrical resistivity of most metals by taking the scattering of electrons from acoustic phonons into account.
-However, despite the success of the theory, there are major phenomena where the conventional methods seem to fall short, such as the mystifying superlinear temperature dependence of resistivity and universal scattering rate $\tau =\hbar/k_B T$ in strange metals~\cite{strangemetal1,Legros2018,Zaanen2019,Varma2020,Greene2020,planckianmetals}.
-The new perspective in this work, using a coherent state description of lattice vibrations, may shed light on these unexplained phenomena.
-We address the optimism we have in a speculative section at the end.
-We emphasize that we do not claim here to have ``solved'' the strange metal problem.
+However, despite the success of the theory, there are major phenomena where the conventional methods seem to fall short, such as the mystifying linear temperature dependence of resistivity and universal scattering rate in strange metals~\cite{strangemetal1,Legros2018,Zaanen2019,Varma2020,Greene2020,planckianmetals, Tlinearresistivity}.
+The perspective in this work, using a coherent state description of lattice vibrations, may shed light on these unexplained phenomena.

 In the coherent state representation of the lattice vibrations, we lose both the ability and the need to count phonons.
 This is replaced by information about the phase and amplitude of each vibrational normal mode, leaving the occupation numbers uncertain.
 Here, we explore the overlooked part of the wave-particle duality for lattices, considering lattice vibrations to be \emph{waves}, instead of particles (phonons).
-We will refrain from using a word \textit{phonon} and instead use \textit{lattice vibrations} if possible to emphasize the wave nature.
-A phonon, after all, is a single, countable quantum, a particle like a photon.
+We will refrain from using the word \textit{phonon} and instead use \textit{lattice vibrations} if possible to emphasize the wave nature of quantum lattice vibration.
+A phonon, after all, is a single and countable quantum, a particle like a photon.

+There are two different applications of the term \textit{coherence} used here.
+First, we preserve \textit{electron coherence} over multiple scatterings, and second, there is the \textit{coherence of lattice vibrations} described by coherent states.